allespin/front-end-restaurant-landing-page/README.md

 <br>
 <br>

-# Front-end Study: Restaurant Landing Page 🍜
+# Front-end Development: Restaurant Landing Page 🍜

 A responsive restaurant-themed landing page built with HTML, CSS, JavaScript, and jQuery.
 The project focuses on a clean design with subtle animations.